samosbor/thesamosborne/content/posts/my-first-post.md

 I'm Sam.
 I get anxious about what other people in my industry are doing that I'm not doing.
 So, this blog is to help me reduce my anxiety.

-I wont promise anything but I've got a couple write ups in my head that I'd like to get into the world.
+I won't promise anything, but I've got a couple write ups in my head that I'd like to get into the world.

 Here is a picture of me yesterday: ![Me](/images/me.jpg)